kv5h/lambda-rust-docker/README.md

 # lambda-rust-docker

-A sample repository for building a Rust Docker image for AWS Lambda.
+A template repository for building a Rust Docker image for AWS Lambda.

 ## How-to